Pittsburgh Pirates vs. St. Louis Cardinals Results, Stats, and Recap - August 27, 2020 Gametracker

-ST. LOUIS (AP) Cole Tucker drove in the go-ahead run in extra innings and the Pittsburgh Pirates beat the St. Louis Cardinals 4-3 in a doubleheader opener Thursday.
+ST. LOUIS (AP) Erik Gonzalez and Adam Frazier singled in runs, rookie Cody Ponce earned his first big league victory and the Pittsburgh Pirates beat the St. Louis Cardinals 2-0 Thursday night for a doubleheader sweep.

+Cole Tucker drove in the go-ahead run in extra innings in the Pirates' 4-3 win in the opener.

+Ponce (1-1) was used as a reliever in his first two appearances this season and made his first major league start.
+He went 5 2/3 innings, holding the Cardinals scoreless and scattering five hits.

+''You know what, it's awesome.
+It's a fun time,'' Ponce said. ''The nerves were definitely there when I stepped out there for the first inning.
+I was more comfortable in the second.
+I just wanted to do my best.''

 Chad Kuhl delivered six innings of one-run ball for Pittsburgh, Chris Stratton (2-0) pitched a scoreless seventh and Richard Rodriguez allowed two runs but got his second save by pitching the eighth.